Mesabi Metallics takes mineral lease termination decision to Minnesota Supreme Court

 It's the third legal challenge by Mesabi Metallics to retain control of some of the highest-quality iron ore on Minnesota's Iron Range.

-The DNR said Mesabi Metallics did not meet terms of a 2020 Master Lease Agreement amendment which required Mesabi Metallics to have $200 million deposited in an account for the project
+The DNR said Mesabi Metallics did not meet terms of a 2020 Master Lease Agreement amendment that required Mesabi Metallics to have $200 million deposited in an account for the project

-Mesabi Metallics deposited $100 million into an account for the project, saying the COVID-19 pandemic impacted the company's ability to deposit $200 million.
+Mesabi Metallics deposited $100 million, saying the COVID-19 pandemic impacted the company's ability to deposit the other half.

-In an eight-page appeal filed Tuesday and made public today, Mesabi Metallics is asking the Minnesota Supreme Court for an order granting a review of the Minnesota Court of Appeals decision.

 The appeal also cites several court cases.